nextgis/docs_ngmobile/source/editing.rst

    Multipolygon editing toolbar.

-The numbers indicate: 1 - finish edit mode; 2 - add new multipolygon; 3 - add polygon; 4- ?; 5 - delete multipolygon; 6 - delete polygon; 7 - edit attributes.
+The numbers indicate: 1 - Quit Edit mode; 2 - Add new multipolygon; 3 - Add polygon; 4- ?; 5 - Delete multipolygon; 6 - Delete polygon; 7 - Contextual menu.

-New multipolygon geometry will apear on the map in the center of screen.
-One of the vertex of multipolygon which can be moved in layer all round map is highlighted by red and have the arrow near.
-Selecting of any vertex of multipolygon allows to move it all round the map (see :numref:`ngmobile_creating_mpolyg_pic`).
+New multipolygon will appear in the center of the screen, with one of its vertexes highlighted in red and with arrow icon (see :numref:`ngmobile_creating_mpolyg_pic`).

 .. figure:: _static/creating_mpolyg.png
    :name: ngmobile_creating_mpolyg_pic